 They are not the only ones seeking out the fresh, new grass, and are accompanied by an array of herbivores, like kudu, impala, wildebeest, warthog and hippo.
 These are only a few mentionables out of the wide variety of mammals, large and small, that are found in the Savuti.

 The Chobe National Park as a whole boasts over 450 species of birds, both resident and migratory species.
 The Savuti Marsh is a 10 000 sq km area and alongside its rich wildlife population, the birdlife is very well represented.

 Colourful flocks of carmine bee-eaters celebrate the rainy season and fly about in large numbers as game vehicles trundle through the long grass.
-Secretary birds with their long legs and quirky feathers strut along the ground and perch on top of trees; kori bustards can be seen and admired for their huge size; thousands of red-billed queleas take off from tree tops in unison and cast shadows on the ground below them; African fish eagles are iconic and can be seen and heard soaring high above the channels and marshlands.
+Secretary birds with their long legs and quirky feathers strut along the ground and perch on top of trees; kori bustards can be seen and admired for their huge size; and thousands of red-billed queleas take off from tree tops in unison and cast shadows on the ground below them.

-Ground birds like francolins and guinea fowls chirp noisily as they scuttle along, while water birds like storks, herons, lapwings and kingfishers keep watchful eyes on the rivers and waterways.
+Ground birds like francolins and guinea fowls chirp noisily as they scuttle along, while an array other birds live in harmony in this unique biome.

 Guests at Camp Savuti watched as the lions played.

 The marsh is home to a vast array of wildlife including buffalo.

 These two young bulls have a bit of a standoff over the local watering hole!